Temmy1997/temilibrary/kubernetes/Core-concept.md

 # Kubernetes (K8S)
+* Kubernetes (often called K8s) is an open-source platform that helps you automate:
+    1. Deploying applications
+    2. Scaling them up or down containers
+    3. Managing and monitoring them
-* This is an open source platform used to magae linux containers accross private, public cloud environments
+* This is used to managae linux containers accross private, public cloud environments
 * Used for containers ochestration
-* used for scaling up containers and scaling down containers

-CLUSTER ARCHITECTURES
+## Key Concepts in Kubernetes:
+* Pod:	The smallest unit — runs your app (usually a container)
+* Node:	 A machine (VM or physical) where pods run
+* Cluster:  A group of nodes managed by Kubernetes
+* Deployment: 	Describes how many copies of your app to run
+* Service:  	Exposes your app so users can access it

 # MASTER/CONTROL NODE
 * Manages kubenetes cluster
-* Stores info about diffrent notes
 * Contol playing component are the component that does all the work.

 Component of master node